 – Molly Rathbun gave a poster at the 2018 Penn State Institute for CyberScience (ICS) Symposium.
 Thanks Molly!

 - Utsav Pandey successfully defended his PhD thesis — first graduate of the Szpara lab!
 He will be accepting a Clinical Diagnostic Microbiology Fellowship in California this July.
 Read more about these here, at the ASM Committee on Postgraduate Education Programs (CPEP).
+Thanks to Utsav’s thesis committee for all of their efforts along the way: Andrew Read, Istvan Albert, Tony Schmitt, & Tim Meredith.
 Congratulations on all of your achievements, Utsav!!!

 – Molly Rathbun gave her first-ever presentation for Virology@PSU, and presented her ideas for her future thesis.
 Good practice for her comprehensive examination in the year ahead!

 – Moriah gave a talk about our new neonatal HSV research at the Viruses 2018—Breakthroughs in Viral Replication meeting in Barcelona, Spain.
 You can see some photos at the MDPI Viruses blog post here.
 It’s was an excellent meeting!